32 Places to Find Creative Writing Inspiration

 7. A Hospital Waiting Room

-🌀 Overstimulated / Chaotic / Charged
+Overstimulated / Chaotic / Charged

 8. A Tech Support Call

 A tech support call can expose you to new ways of solving problems.
 How many times have you been helped by someone on the other end, and you thought the service was so spectacular, that you would hire him in a heartbeat?
 It’s happened to me many times.
 I tend to think about such calls, and what it is about the agent that I really liked.
 Sometimes they inspire me so much that I’ll think about the call for about ten minutes after I hung up.
-Granted, some of these agent made me feel a bit dumb for not knowing some basic stuff about the issue.
-The lesson in many of these cases is that there are many people much smarter than us in various areas, and that it’s a blessing competent employees are there to help us with our problems.
-Smart people like this cause me to aspire to greater knowlege in my own areas of interest.
+Granted, some of these agents made me feel a bit dumb for not knowing some basic stuff about the issue.
+The lesson in many of these cases is that there are many people much smarter than us in various areas, and that it’s a blessing that competent employees are there to help us with our problems.
+Smart people like this cause me to aspire to greater knowledge in my own areas of interest.
 I also learned that collaboration can lead to the best solutions, and that learning never stops.

 9. A Public Protest or Demonstration